jthegedus/firebase-gcp-examples/functions-nextjs/readme.md

 'Cache-Control',s-maxage=31536000, stale-while-revalidate
 ```

 These pages are CDN cached and served if they exist from the CDN, then `stale-while-revalidate` sends a request to our Next.js server on our Cloud Function to refresh the generated page contents.
-This is not ideal as it means each request will hit our Cloud Function like SSR.
-At least with SSR we can set Cache-Control settings ourselves, so we can not send `stale-while-revalidate`.
+This is not ideal as it means each request will hit our Cloud Function like SSR. iSSG is not a cost optimisation, but an experience optimisation.

 ## Need to Know